AlecBenzer/alecbenzer.github.com/_posts/2020-05-26-valuing-startup-equity.md

 - I could be making $A working at some large tech company
 - Instead, a startup is offering me $B and X% equity
-- $B is probably less than $A, so you have an opportunity cost of $A - $B
+- You have an opportunity cost of $A - $B, which is probably positive
     - If it's not, go to [levels.fyi](https://www.levels.fyi/), convince yourself you could probably get a job at a big tech co if you put your mind to it, and use that number instead
 - Now, see what value the startup would have to be worth for your X% equity to cover that cost, decide how likely you think that is, and make a decision based on that.